ewenme/geniusr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Converted the LICENSE file to CRAN MIT format.
+* Removed redundant words and included proper quotation marks in the DESCRIPTION file.

 ## Test environments
 * local OS X install, R 3.4.1